The Origins of the Name 'Pipefitter': Exploring the Rich Story of the Profession

 The Latin root word ""plumbum""

-Development of lead pipes in ancient Rome
+The development of lead pipes was a part of the ancient Rome

 The role of lead workers in the past